 The Plight of Guatemala’s Indigenous Population

 Guatemala suffered a 36-year civil war that ended with the 1996 Peace Accords.
 It was one of the most violent wars in history.
-Over 200,000 people were killed, 80% of which were of Mayan or other indigenous decent.
+Over 200,000 people were killed, 80% of which were of Mayan or other indigenous descent.

 Indigenous populations have been marginalized in Guatemala for decades, often through government policy.
-Prejudice openly exists against these people and it shows in their lower socio-economic status and inability to obtain quality healthcare and education.
+Prejudice openly exists against these people, and it shows in their lower socio-economic status and inability to obtain quality healthcare and education.
 School lessons are predominantly provided only in Spanish and for the most part, the medical community only speaks Spanish.
 And language isn’t the only barrier to health care.
 Cultural barriers exist as well.
 Very few doctors recognize the traditional use of natural medicines and remedies that the Mayan population more readily understands and trusts.
 Many indigenous people try to combine both types of medicine which can further complicate the health of the individual.